safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 Once you place your order, it will be sent to the destination account.
 Two things will occur:

-- A `signMessage` transaction will be proposed to the Safe services with the same conditions as in step 2.
-It will be confirmed and executed based on the threshold and the owner funds.
-To verify the message to be signed, refer to [the API docs](https://monerium.dev/api-docs#operation/post-orders)
+- A `signMessage` transaction will be proposed to the Safe services indicating in the message the amount of tokens to burn and the destination IBAN.
+To verify the message to be signed, refer to [the API docs](https://monerium.dev/api-docs#operation/post-orders).
+  You should confirm and execute it using the Safe UI or an alternative method as the transaction data is returned in the `send()` call.
-- When an order is placed in the Monerium system, it listens for the transaction above to be confirmed and executed
+- An order is placed in the Monerium system, it listens for the `signMessage` transaction above to be confirmed and executed.

 Once the transaction is recorded on the blockchain, the token is burned and the transfer of real money begins, completing the order 🚀.